JnrEng/mc-tparrow/README.md

 execute at @e[scores={tpArrowHit=1}] as @p rotated as @p run tp ~ ~ ~
 ```

+**Save your file and switch to Minecraft.
+Run `/reload` to load the new function then try shooting a spectral arrow at a mob.** When the arrow hits the mob, the nearest player should be teleported to the location the arrow landed at as normal.

 The final result in our fixed result should look like this:
 `scoreboard objectives add tpArrowHit dummy
 execute at @e[type=minecraft:spectral_arrow,nbt={inGround:1b}] as @p rotated as @p run tp ~ ~ ~